nikimanoledaki/data_stream_analytics/README.md

 ### Feature tests

 For end-to-end feature testing, there are tests in /spec/features, and classes there are not mocked.
 These tests account for various different use case where the service can process:
-- Messages from the same node within the same minute (without duplicates).
+- Messages from the same node within the same minute (without duplicating the node_id).
 - Messages from the same node at different minutes.
 - Messgess from two different nodes within the same minute (without duplicates).